trivago/rebase/docs/core/object.md

 It offers the ability to declare public and private properties as well as introducing basic types on the properties.
 However the way to declare arguments within a class is different from what you normally do in python.

-Dependinf on the arguments that you pass to the constructor, properties will be created dynamically.
+Depending on the arguments that you pass to the constructor, properties will be created dynamically.

 ## Documentation